 We love crafting with old CDs and DVDs, so I have a big stack of them in the craft cupboard.
 CDs are fun and easy for kids to decorate, and it’s always rewarding to repurpose something destined for the trash into something eye-catching and beautiful.

-I think this colourful mobile makes a beautiful addition to our backyard play space, and it may just be my favourite CD project yet.
+This colourful mobile is a cheerful addition to our backyard play space, and it may just be my favourite CD project yet.

 If you’ve been following us for a while, you know how much we love making homemade ornaments to hang in our backyard.
 We recently retired our rainbow wind chimes (they were starting to show their age), and we miss the pop of colour they used to bring to the corner of the yard that houses our playhouse and sandbox.